 The Sun is not silent.
 The low, pulsing hum of our star’s heartbeat allows scientists to peer inside, revealing huge rivers of solar material flowing around before their eyes — er, ears.
 NASA heliophysicist Alex Young explains how this simple sound connects us with the Sun and all the other stars in the universe.
 This piece features the low-frequency sounds of the Sun.
 For the best listening experience, listen to this story with headphones.
 Credits: Produced at NASA’s Goddard Space Flight Center by Katie Atkinson and Micheala Sosby

 This giant ball of plasma is peppered with sunspots, exploding with flares and spewing out huge clouds of charged particles into space in the form of coronal mass ejections.

-Now, a new data captured by ESA (European Space Agency) and NASA’s Sun’s atmosphere for over 20 years.
-It also has captured the sound of Sun’s movement — all of its waves, loops, and eruptions.
+Now, new data captured by ESA (European Space Agency) and NASA’s Sun’s atmosphere for over 20 years.
+It also has captured the sound of the Sun’s movement — all of its waves, loops, and eruptions.

 According to scientists, the data could help them study what can’t be observed with the naked eye.